EKGF/ekg-method/docs/objective/know-what-the-business-wants.md

 - There will never be any "big bang deployments" anymore.
-There's no need anymore to send whole departments to training because of a giant new release, everything goes gradually and people get used to it in a more natural way --- boiling the frog in cold water, reducing cost, resistance to change and a much more engaged user community.
+There's no need anymore to send whole departments to training because of a giant new release, everything goes gradually and people get used to it in a more natural way --- boiling the frog in cold water, thereby reducing the resistance to change and enabling a much more engaged user community.
 - End users will be able to relate their work directly to the appropriate use cases as they are defined in the Use Case Tree because the Use Case Tree is part of the EKG itself and advanced user interfaces can link to it.
 It describes the user's